 When we talk about home assessments in this context, we’re talking about something you might know as an “energy assessment” or “energy audit.”
-Thorough home assessments will cover more than just energy use, but improving energy efficiency is almost always a major focus of the exercise.
+Thorough home assessments will cover more than just energy use but improving energy efficiency is almost always a major focus of the exercise.

-Basically, the best tactics for minimizing energy consumption throughout the year almost always have to do with:
+The best tactics for minimizing energy consumption throughout the year almost always have to do with:

 - Sealing off air leaks that exchange large volumes of air with the outdoors

 - Improving your home’s thermal performance by adding or replacing insulation